apache/cloudstack-docs-install/source/hypervisor_installation.rst

 screen is displayed in the Details tab of the Nexus dvSwitch in the CloudStack UI:

-Network Requirements

-Value

-Notes

-Control Port Group VLAN ID
+**Control Port Group VLAN ID**
                         The VLAN ID of the Control Port Group.
 The control VLAN is used for communication between the VSM and the VEMs.

-Management Port Group VLAN ID
+**Management Port Group VLAN ID**
                         The VLAN ID of the Management Port Group.
 The management VLAN corresponds to the mgmt0 interface that is used to establish and maintain the connection between the VSM and VMware vCenter Server.

-Packet Port Group VLAN ID
+**Packet Port Group VLAN ID**
                         The VLAN ID of the Packet Port Group.
 The packet VLAN forwards relevant data packets from the VEMs to the VSM.

 .. note:: The VLANs used for control, packet, and management port groups can be the same.

 For more information, see `Cisco Nexus 1000V Getting Started Guide <http://www.cisco.com/en/US/docs/switches/datacenter/nexus1000/sw/4_2_1_s_v_1_4_b/getting_started/configuration/guide/n1000v_gsg.pdf>`__.